RadoslawDebinski/IKproto/README.md

 First "dh" which one computes forward kinematics transfomartion by Denavid-Harthenberg parameters symbollically and numerically.

-First, "dh" computes forward kinematics transformation by Denavid-Harthenberg parameters symbolically and numerically.
+Second, "main" indicates an inverse kinematics algorithm to compute rotation angles of all axes in an original way by rotation and translation matrices and analytical calculations.
 Inputs of second algorithm are:

   xb, yb, zb, rXb, rYb, rZb = position and rotation of the robot's 0 coordinate system in reference to the basic simulation system